MHallweger/Shopping-Buddy/README.md

 # Shopping-Buddy
-Android app to go shopping together with other people
+Android app that allows people to meet up for local shopping.